-Carty Generating Station-On July 29, 2016, Carty, a 440 MW natural gas-fired baseload resource in Eastern Oregon, was placed into service.
-As of June 30, 2016, PGE had \$587 million, including \$59 million of AFDC, included in CWIP for the project.
+Carty-On July 29, 2016, Carty, a 440 MW natural gas-fired baseload resource in Eastern Oregon, was placed into service.
+As of September 30, 2016, PGE had \$615 million in plant in service related to Carty.
 The Company currently estimates that the total capital expenditures for Carty, including AFDC, will be approximately \$640 million to \$660 million.
 This cost estimate does not reflect any amounts that may be received from the Sureties pursuant to the Performance Bond or from the Contractor or Abengoa S.A.
+For additional details regarding various legal proceedings related to Carty, see Note 7, Contingencies, in the Notes to the Condensed Consolidated Financial Statements.

-The final order issued by the OPUC on November 3, 2015 in connection with the Company's 2016 General Rate Case authorized the inclusion in customer prices of capital costs for Carty of up to \$514 million, including AFDC, as well as Carty's operating costs, at such time that the plant was placed into service, provided that occurred by July 31, 2016.
-As Carty was placed in service on July 29, 2016, the Company has been authorized to include in customer prices, effective August 1, 2016, its revenue requirement necessary to allow for recovery of capital costs of up to \$514 million, as well as operating costs, associated with the construction and operation of Carty.
-This increase consists of an \$85 million annualized increase related to cost recovery of Carty and a \$41 million annualized decrease (\$17 million over the remainder of 2016) related to the amortization of certain customer credits through supplemental tariffs.
-As actual project costs for Carty have exceeded \$514 million, including AFDC, the Company will incur a higher cost of service than what is reflected in the current authorized revenue requirement amount, primarily due to higher depreciation and interest expense.
+The final order issued by the OPUC on November 3, 2015 in connection with the Company's 2016 General Rate Case authorized the inclusion in customer prices of capital costs for Carty of up to \$514 million, as well as Carty's operating costs, at such time that the plant was placed into service, provided that occurred by July 31, 2016.
+As Carty was placed in service on July 29, 2016, the Company has been authorized to include in customer prices, effective August 1, 2016, its revenue requirement necessary to allow for recovery of capital costs of up to \$514 million associated with the construction of Carty, as well as operating costs.
+The price change consisted of an \$85 million annualized increase related to cost recovery of Carty and a \$41 million annualized decrease (\$17 million over the remainder of 2016) related to the amortization of certain customer credits through supplemental tariffs.
+As actual project costs for Carty have exceeded \$514 million, the Company will incur a higher cost of service than what is reflected in the current authorized revenue requirement amount, primarily due to higher depreciation and interest expense.
 On July 29, 2016, the Company also requested from the OPUC a regulatory deferral for the recovery of the revenue requirement associated with the incremental capital costs for Carty starting from its in service date to the date that such amounts are approved in a subsequent GRC proceeding.
-The Company has requested the OPUC to delay its review of this deferral request until the Company's claims against the Sureties have been resolved.
+The Company has requested the OPUC delay its review of this deferral request until the Company's claims against the Sureties have been resolved.
 Until such time, the effects of this higher cost of service will be recognized in the Company's results of operations, as a deferral for such amounts would not be considered probable of recovery at this time, in accordance with GAAP.
 Any amounts approved by the OPUC for recovery under the deferral filing will be recognized in earnings in the period of such approval.